YosysHQ/mcy/README.md

 result (or use a cached result if the test had been run previously).
 Also, trigger a runtime error if the result returned by the test is not in `expected_results`.

-`rng(N)` return a deterministic pseudo-random integer in the range 0..N-1.
+`rng(N)`: Return a deterministic pseudo-random integer in the range 0..N-1.

 ## Tests